 Chess, Anyone? -- Chess As an Essential Teaching Tool by Brenda Dyck in Education World

-Chess in Education Research Summary by Dr. Robert Ferguson
+The Use and Impact of Chess by Dr. Robert C. Ferguson

 The Role of Chess in Modern Education by Marcel Milat